 Forget everything you learned from romantic comedies about asking someone out on a date.
 Sure, the cheesy pickup lines you’ve seen in the movies can leave you smiling, but if you want to be successful in your first date ask, leave those pickup lines to Hollywood.
 “Don’t use lines, for example, ‘Do you believe in love at first sight or should I walk by again?’
 Lines are transparently canned and appear techniquey,” Dr. Marty Nemko, a career and personal coach, advises.

-So how should you start the conversation that ends in asking someone out?
+So how should you open a conversation where you hope to ask someone out on that first date?
 Dr. Nemko recommends leading with what he calls an environmental comment.”Say something about your immediate environment.
 For example, if you’re standing in front of a bookstore’s psychology section, you might say, ‘Quite a collection they have here.’
 If you’re in a Trader Joe’s line and you see something intriguing in the person’s shopping cart, you might say, ‘I’ve been curious to try the Kouigg Amann.
 Have you had it before?'”

 2. Don’t assume the odds are stacked against you